biosaxs-dev/molass-develop/chapters/06/testing.md

 Data sets for `DATA_ROOT_FOLDER` is currently not provided for download from the book pages.
 Let us know by opening an issue using the ![github icon](../../images/github.svg) button at upper right corner of this page.

 ### Command Lines
-To run basic tests only, do as follows in command prompt:
+To run generic tests only, do as follows in command prompt:

 ```
-cd tests/basic
+cd tests/generic
 pytest --cov=molass
 ```